rodoulak/desalsim/Tutorials/MF-PFR_Tutorial.md

 ```
 This method calculates the  the energy consumption for pumping in the two steps (_Epump_1, Epump_2_).

 ### 4.2.
-Create nf_energy objectives and assign the results to output parameters
+Create 'energycons' objectives and assign the results to output parameters
 The following objective is created for energy consumption.
 Assumptions for pressure drop and pump efficiency need to be made.

 ```python